Shoulder pain is hard to ignore, especially when trying to get a good night’s sleep.

-- Get a new mattress.
-I understand that it’s a serious investment, but this step can help you save your sleep (and health).
+I understand it’s a serious investment, but this step can help you save your sleep (and health).
 A good mattress for shoulder pain would support you properly, aid healthy spinal alignment, and gently cradle your shoulders, offering tension release.
-There are many great mattresses for shoulder pain that belong to different price categories and can satisfy various types of sleepers.
+Many great mattresses for shoulder pain belong to different price categories and can satisfy various types of sleepers.

-- Relax before bed.
 This can help you deal with shoulder pain (and relax your mind, which is also important).
 For instance, taking a warm shower can aid muscle relaxation and might even reduce pain levels.
 You can also try reading, meditating, or following a skincare routine before bed.
-Anything that seems relaxing to you and can help you wind down in the evening should work.
+Anything that seems relaxing and can help you wind down in the evening should work.

-- Exercise during the day.
 Regular exercise is often associated with improved sleep quality.
 However, you should be careful with your shoulder.
-Try to stick to simpler, lighter routines to protect your tender shoulder from the strain.
-Even walking during the day could help you sleep better, so you don’t really have to kill it at the gym.
+Sticking to simpler, lighter routines protects your tender shoulder from the strain.
+Even walking during the day could help you sleep better, so you don’t have to kill it at the gym.

 Do light stretching before and after sleep

 This can help you avoid tension build-up in your shoulders and, consequently, might help reduce pain levels.
 Yoga could also work great in this case, especially given the fact that there are many poses (or asanas) suitable to be done right in bed.